0o-de-lally/thesis-market/.ai/README.md

 # .ai Directory

-This directory contains the operational assets for AI agents collaborating on the Vision-Market project.
+This directory contains the operational assets for AI agents collaborating on the Thesis-Market project.

 ## Contents